project-open-data/project-open-data.github.io/glossary.md

 ### Dataset

 A dataset is an organized collection of data.
 The most basic representation of a dataset is data elements presented in tabular form.
 Each column represents a particular variable.
-Each row corresponds to a given value of that column's variable.
+Each row corresponds to a given value of that column’s variable.
 A dataset may also present information in a variety of non-tabular formats, such as an extensible mark-up language (XML) file, a geospatial data file, or an image file, etc.  —*[source](http://www.data.gov/glossary)*

 ### /Developer page